shimwell/anaconda-publish/README.md

 - If an [annotated](https://git-scm.com/book/en/v2/Git-Basics-Tagging) tag is created, all variants are built, tested and published.
 - If opening or modifying a pull request to master, a single variant is built and tested, but not published.
 - Builds using channels: conda-forge, ccpi, and paskino.
-- Builds for linux and conda converts to windows and macOS as well, in the case that all variants are being built.
+- Builds for linux and conda converts to windows and macOS as well.

 ```yaml
 name: conda_build